 If you have hydrangeas you can always cut and store the dry flowers.
 You can use these to make beautiful decorations around your house.
 Wait until the flowers have matured.
 Once you feel a paper consistency on the flowers you can cut the flower heads off of the plant.
 Remove any leaves from the stem and then hang the stem upside down in a dry, dark area.
 It should take a few weeks but once it is completely dry you should store it out of direct sunlight.
 When you are ready, use it as decorations to create a wreath or anywhere else around the house that might need beautiful dried flowers.
 If you want to change the color you can always spritz the flowers with diluted fabric dye to enhance the natural beauty.

 Using your flowers in a bouquet

-You can of course place freshly cut flowers throughout your house.
+You can, of course, place freshly cut flowers throughout your house.
 Cut them when they have reached proper maturity and put the stems immediately into cold water so that the flowers don’t wilt.
 It is best to remove any lower leaves from the stems and then arrange the stems as you see fit.
 When you are done, place the bouquet in a cool spot in your house and check the water in your vase on a regular basis.
-You can always missed the blooms with the water so that they don’t wilt as much.
+You can always mist the blooms with the water so that they don’t wilt as much.